khuslen/reddirectory/README.md

 ~ Terminal browser

-- go to reddit home page or a specified sub reddit
+- go to reddit home page or a specified subreddit
-- use cd, cd .., ls, cat etc to browse posts and read comments
+- use cd, cd .., ls, next, prev, etc. to browse subreddits, submissions and read comments
+- use mkdir to post to a subreddit

-- Using the PRAW reddit API wrapper https://praw.readthedocs.io/en/latest/index.html
+- using the PRAW reddit API wrapper https://praw.readthedocs.io/en/latest/index.html